 Among the most common reasons a crown may be needed includes:

-After an initial consultation with your dentist in Inwood, Dr. Lawton creates a treatment plan catering to your needs.
+After an initial consultation with your dentist in Greater Inwood, Dr. Lawton creates a treatment plan catering to your needs.
 Your tooth is reshaped to allow the crown to fit over it.
 A digital impression is taken to get the specifications needed to craft your tooth to meet your exact needs, including the size and shape.

 Our office features advanced technology to simplify the process.
 Instead of sending the information to a dental lab to create your crown, it is sent to our CAD/CAM software.
 Dr. Lawton sets the specifics for your crown, including the color, before sending the information to our in-office milling machine.